Mahwah station

-Mahwah is a NJ Transit rail station located in Mahwah, New Jersey served by the Main Line, Bergen County Line, and Port Jervis Line.
+Mahwah station is a NJ Transit train station located in Mahwah, New Jersey served by the Main Line, Bergen County Line and a limited service served by Metro-North Railroad's Port Jervis Line.

 History

 The beginning of railroad service in Mahwah dates to the 1840s with the Paterson and Ramapo Railroad, which had its charter approved on March 10, 1841, by the state of New Jersey.
 The railroad was extended through Mahwah in 1848, and while Mahwah was designated as a station, it was only a flag stop: passengers desiring to ride would need to notify the station agent, who would then flag down a passing train to stop.
 Even after the Erie Railroad leased the Paterson and Ramapo in 1852, there was no initial change to service at Mahwah, and it was not until citizens of Mahwah persuaded the railroad that there was enough passenger and freight traffic for a depot that one was constructed in 1871.
 The land for the new depot was donated by Albert Winter, a local citizen.

 The new station depot made it easier for those who would have to travel to Suffern, Oakland or Ramsey to ship their products along the Erie Railroad.
 In 1872, the land on a hillside nearby was bought by Ezra Miller, a local inventor, who created Oweno, a farm estate which is now part of Cragmere Park.
 The mansion at Oweno burned down in 1899, which elicited calls for a fire department in Mahwah, which did not exist at the time.
 That same year, Alfred B. Darling, who owned the Fifth Avenue Hotel in New York City established a stock farm in the area, which would lead to the creation of the hamlet of Darlington.
 The station also served as a place for people to escape the heat in urban areas during the summer season.